Joy sitting on a blue velvet chair. She has light brown hair and a fringe.

 The delay in diagnosis had a profound impact on me

-I subsequently spent nearly two weeks in hospital having scans, blood tests, antibiotics, nebulisers and chest drains.
+I subsequently spent nearly 2 weeks in hospital having scans, blood tests, antibiotics, nebulisers and chest drains.
 I was told that the problem was a tumour in my lung, but that they were unsure whether it was related to my previous breast cancer or if it was lung cancer.

 The only way they could identify what sort of cancer I had was through a EBUS bronchoscopy, used to take a biopsy of the tumour.
 Several stressful weeks followed waiting for an appointment at a different hospital which had the equipment needed.
-The biopsy revealed that the tumour was secondary breast cancer – I received this result over two-and-a-half months after my hospital admission.
+The biopsy revealed that the tumour was secondary breast cancer – I received this result over 2-and-a-half months after my hospital admission.

 This delay in diagnosis had a profound impact on me.
 It was a very anxious time involving a lot of tests and waiting for results.
 I spent a lot of that time researching secondary breast cancer online.
 I was very upset to read that it was incurable, something I was totally unaware of.
 I was also very poorly, too ill to go back to work before the summer break.